Center for Podiatric Medicine

 Podiatrists & Foot and Ankle Surgeons located in Chicago, Schaumburg, Elmhurst, Lombard, IL & Highland, IN

 If a foot or ankle injury prevents you from being physically active, non-surgical regenerative medicine solutions are within reach.
 At the Center for Podiatric Medicine in the Chicagoland area, the team of board-certified podiatrists uses innovative EPAT shockwave therapy, amniotic membrane injections, and PRP injections to heal injuries naturally.
-Call one of the offices conveniently located in the River North neighborhood of Chicago, Lombard, Schaumburg, or Elmhurst, Illinois, or in Highland, Indiana, to learn more, or book an appointment online today.
+Call one of the three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Lombard to learn more, or book an appointment online today.

 Regenerative medicine is the process of replacing, engineering or regenerating human cells and tissues to restore normal function.
 We encourage the body to repair itself by replacing damaged and defective tissue with new, healthy tissue.
 Your body heals naturally and safely.
 These ground-breaking alternatives to surgery typically have been used by professional athletes for faster recovery.
 Now the doctors at The Center for Podiatric Medicine are proud to offer these options to ALL of our patients

 Several famous athletes, such as Brian Urlacher, Derrick Rose, Tiger Woods, and Kobe Bryant are known to use regenerative medicine to heal from injuries quickly without surgery.